GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

     If you need to integrate other types of apps with your Gluu Server, like single-page apps (SPAs) or native apps, review the [SSO integration guide](https://gluu.org/docs/ce/integration/) in the Gluu Server documentation.

 ## Overview
-The oxd software package includes both the oxd-server and the oxd-https-extension.
-More about each component below:
+The oxd software package includes both the oxd-server and the oxd-https-extension:

 ### oxd-server
 The oxd-server is designed to work as a standalone service daemon via sockets.
 By default, applications must connect to the oxd-server via `localhost`.